People often ask me if bike trainers are worth it. They don’t see all their benefits or don’t know how to justify the purchase.

-This is something you will never experience when cycling indoors in your pain cave.
+You will never experience this when cycling indoors in your pain cave.
 Additionally, the risk of you crashing will decrease to zero.

-I jumped on my bike trainer after the first week or two when I recovered from a crash.
-I couldn’t ride outside at that time.
+I jumped on my bike trainer after the first week or two when I recovered from a crash because I couldn’t ride outside then.

-Bike trainers are super time efficient.
-They allow you to take a quick training session within a few minutes – without the need to travel to your favorite segment.
+Bike trainers are super time-efficient.
+They allow you to take a quick training session within a few minutes – without the need to ride to your favorite segment.

-Those of you living in cities know it takes time to get through the traffic, traffic lights, etc. If you just want to spin your legs, this can cost you time that you could otherwise dedicate to the riding.
+Those living in cities know it takes time to get through the traffic, traffic lights, etc. If you just want to spin your legs, this can cost you the time you could otherwise dedicate to the riding.

 When I lived in Prague for a few weeks, it took me about 15 minutes to get out of the city.
 It takes me about a minute to get outside the village I live in now.

 Bike trainers also allow you to multitask.
-You can watch TV, listen to a podcast, read, answer emails, the list goes on.
-But, a lot of people do cycling to relax, so, don’t overdo it!
+You can watch TV, listen to a podcast, read, answer emails, etc. But many people cycle to relax, so don’t overdo it!

 Or, if you have children and you can’t leave them with your partner to take care of them, you can jump on your trainer and train while keeping an eye on them.

-One of the most challenging things when doing interval training is to find a location where to do the intervals.
+One of the most challenging things when doing interval training is finding a location to do the intervals.

-The area you live in can either be too flat, too hilly, or otherwise unsuitable for your structured training.
+The area you live in can be too flat, too hilly, too busy, or otherwise unsuitable for your structured training.

-You don’t have to deal with these things at all with a bike trainer.
-All you have to do is use the 3rd party app like TrainerRoad to turn on your plan and start training.
+You don’t have to deal with these things with a bike trainer.
+All you have to do is use a third-party app like TrainerRoad to turn on your plan and start training.

-Additionally, you don’t have to worry about the traffic and you can focus just on yourself.
+Additionally, you don’t have to worry about the traffic and can focus on yourself.